 Now Your Next Step

-Now I’d love to hear from you: What’s the most ridiculous or over the top clause you’ve ever seen in a contractor non disclosure agreement, and how did you handle it?
-Share your stories and negotiation wins in the comments your experience might be exactly what another freelancer needs to see before they sign their next contract.
+Now I’d love to hear from you: what’s the most over-the-top clause you’ve ever seen in a contractor non disclosure agreement and how did you handle it?
+Drop your story in the comments.
+Your experience might be exactly what another freelancer needs to read before they sign their next contract.